PHPSocialNetwork/phpfastcache/docs/EVENTS.md

 - Event callbacks will now receive the `eventName` as an extra _last_ callback parameter (except for `onEveryEvents` callbacks)
 - Added `EventManagerInterface::on(array $eventNames, $callback)` method, to subscribe to multiple events in once with the same callback

+:warning: Changed in V9.2

+As of the V9.2 there is a slight change with the EventManager:
+EventManager is now scoped to its own poll if retrieved through `ExtendedCacheItemPoolTrait::->getEventManager()`.
+This means, that the behavior is not more consistent:\
+An EventManager retrieved through `ExtendedCacheItemPoolTrait::->getEventManager()` will now **ONLY** fire events related to this pool instance.\
+However, the global EventManager `EventManager::getInstance()` remains unchanged and will fire any events no matter what pool emitted it.
+The order of execution of the events is always the following:

+1. Scoped named Event through `ExtendedCacheItemPoolTrait::->getEventManager()->onXxxxxXxxxx(...)`
+2. Scoped `onEveryEvent` Event through `ExtendedCacheItemPoolTrait::->getEventManager()->onEveryEvent(...)`
+3. Unscoped named event through `EventManager::getInstance()->onXxxxxXxxxx(...)`
+4. Unscoped `onEveryEvent` event through `EventManager::getInstance()->onEveryEvent(...)`

 ## List of active events:
 ### ItemPool Events
 - onCacheGetItem(*Callable* **$callback**)